 How does an SSP Assist in Ad Space Selling?
 (Functions of an SSP)

 Programmatic advertising has automated the buying and selling of ad space, introducing new efficiencies and complexities for publishers.
-Supply-side platforms (SSPs) step in as key allies for publishers by helping them manage their ad inventory, connect with advertisers, and maximize revenue in this fast-moving environment.
+Supply-side platforms (SSPs) step in as key allies for publishers by helping them manage their ad inventory and maximize revenue in this fast-moving environment.

 Here’s how SSPs bring value to publishers: